Florence Hague Becker

 Florence A. Hague Becker (April 23, 1886 – July 16, 1971), also known as Mrs. William A. Becker, was an American philanthropist and anti-communist activist who served as the 16th president general of the National Society Daughters of the American Revolution.
 As president general, she led the national society through the Great Depression, developing an employee retirement fund, restoring employee salaries to pre-Depression levels, and focusing on children's educational and nutritional needs.
 She was recruited by Congressman John W. McCormack to compile a report on alleged communist propaganda being distributed to American youth.
 She used her position to speak out against communism and the socialist movement.

 Early life and education

 Becker was the daughter of Ainsworth James Hague and Susan Baker Hague of Newark, New Jersey.
+Her father was the head of A.J.
+Hague, a lace importing business in New York.
+She had two brothers, Ainsworth Becker Hague Jr. and Francis Baker Hague.
 She grew up in Westfield, New Jersey.
 Becker attended Smith College, graduating in 1909.
 While a student at Smith, she was in charge of all supplies sent to the Smith Relief Unit in France during World War I.